bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + We put old carboard boxes in the classrooms, and collected them every Friday.

 + I doubt there are many schools that don't recycle their paper now.
-      + on the surface, that's
+      + on the surface, that's progress.

 # The Politics of Cooption